makeyourownmaker/sa-summary/README.md

 I use it for processing a custom generated spamassassin log file.
 It no longer works with the default spamassassin log files.

-The sa-summary script proved very useful while I was seeing too many false-positive spamassassin classifications.
+The sa-summary tool proved very useful while I was seeing too many false-positive spamassassin classifications.

 ### Command line options

-The script includes the following options
+sa-summary includes the following options:

 | Long              | Short | Parameter  | Description                                               | Default value |
 |-------------------|-------|------------|-----------------------------------------------------------|---------------|